fpacenza/NetworkAndSecurity/GNS3 Laboratory Configuration/README.md

 - Rename *Cloud* into *InternetAccess* (don’t use spaces for device name)

 ## Router Configuration
-The **Cisco C7200** image will be used as router.
+The **Cisco C7200** image will be used as a router.
 Cisco image must be imported into GNS3 using a personalized template

-### Import Cisco 7200 image as template in GNS3
+### Import Cisco 7200 image as a template in GNS3
-- Click on FILE -> New template
+- Click on **FILE -> New template**
 - Select **Install an appliance from the GNS3 server (recommended)** then click on *next*
 - Type **Cisco 7200** into filter search bar
 - Select **Cisco 7200 Dynamips** under the Routers tab and click on install
-- Select *install the appliance on your local computer* then click on next
+- Select *install the appliance on your local computer* then click on the next
 - Check **allow custom files** checkbox
   - If a popup appears, click on **yes**
 - Click on **C7200-adventerprisek9-...-124-24.T5...** voice